Peloton star Cody Rigsby says you did not survive a pandemic to do anything but thrive

 “I think part of it was me really wanting to escape North Carolina so that I could figure out me being gay, because there was so much shame there, and I wanted to experience a life where I could just start fresh,” he says.
 He decided upon arrival that he would be out in New York; he was so empowered by his first New York Pride that, when he got back to Greensboro that fall, he came out to his mom and friends.

 In 2009, he moved to New York permanently.
 Every day was a hustle.
 He found work as a dancer at gay bars and with higher-profile acts, such as Katy Perry and Pitbull, as well as with the Victoria’s Secret Fashion Show.
-Five years on in his New York life, one of his many gigs was working the front of the house at the Box on the Lower East Side, guiding bottle-service girls to their tables.
+Five years on in his New York life, one of his many gigs was working the front of the house at the Box, a club on the Lower East Side, guiding bottle-service girls to their tables.

 “I was literally trying to cram as many jobs as I could into a 24-hour period and make as much money as I could,” Rigsby says, when a choreographer there mentioned that he had a friend who was looking for instructors for a cycling company, and wondered whether Rigsby would be interested.
 So Rigsby became one of Peloton’s earliest hires.
 He got paid $150 per class, which, compared with the $25 an hour he made as a cater-waiter, was fine by him.
 He leaped at every chance to sub.
 At one point, he remembers teaching 14 or 15 classes a week.

 Early on, he tried to emulate the more intense instructors, with their impeccable diets and serious trainer energy.
 But that wasn’t really clicking.
 He eventually asked himself: Where does Cody really shine? “[I decided] to be myself, to be authentic, to lean into the things that I’m good at,” Rigsby says.
 Soon after, he realized: “Okay, wow.
 People are really resonating with what I’m putting out there.”